-FRESH STREET IS COMING BACK IN 2020 FOR A 4TH EDITION!
+FRESH STREET CAME BACK IN 2020 FOR A 4TH EDITION!

-In 2020, FRESH STREET#4 invites you to reflect on the "Space In Between", where art draws its inspiration from, to build bridges between people, imaginaries and cultures.
+In 2020, FRESH STREET#4 invited you to reflect on the "Space In Between", where art draws its inspiration from, to build bridges between people, imaginaries and cultures.

 The physical distancing has created a breakdown in human and social relations, an emotional vacuum, whose effects we do not fully grasp yet.
 If this transitional period may be regarded as a chance for reconstruction, then arts in the public space have a key role to play in the cohesion processes and well-being of the communities.